Cousins and Falcons do just enough to beat Raiders 15-9 and keep pace with Bucs in NFC South

 The injury-riddled Raiders gained just 249 yards, and they have trailed by double digits in all 14 games this season.

 O’Connell wasn’t the only player missing.
-Defensive end Maxx Crosby announced Saturday he would be undergoing season-ending ankle surgery, and the Raiders were without about half their starting defensive lineup.
+Defensive end Maxx Crosby announced Saturday he would be undergoing season-ending ankle surgery, and the Raiders were without about half their starting lineup on defense.

 Las Vegas also lost running back Sincere McCormick, who had recently become the starter, to an ankle injury early in the second quarter.